-To assist members in meeting the expectations for documentation in pharmacy practice.
+To assist registrants in meeting the expectations for documentation in pharmacy practice.

 - Patient records support the continuity of care and collaboration between and among health professionals;

-- The documentation of patient care optimizes decision-making, helps to reduce duplication of services and demonstrates the member’s decision-making process;
+- The documentation of patient care optimizes decision-making, helps to reduce duplication of services and demonstrates the registrant’s decision-making process;

 - Good documentation has four important characteristics.
 It should be: 1) factual; 2) complete; 3) current (timely); and 4) organized.